-Zinc-air batteries are regarded as a promising candidate for next-generation clean and sustainable energy storage devices, due to their low-cost, safety, eco-friendliness, and high specific energy density.
-In zinc-air batteries, the air catalysts accelerate the sluggish oxygen electrocatalysis and largely govern the overall battery performance.
-Among the air catalysts, carbon-based materials are regarded as promising candidates, owing to their high conductivity, chemical robustness, porous structure, and tunable composition.
-Herein, this review presents the recent progress in bifunctional heteroatom-doped carbon catalysts for zinc-air batteries, especially for rechargeable and flexible batteries.
-The review will start with a brief introduction of the history, advantages, and types of zinc-air batteries.
-Then, the application of bifunctional heteroatom-doped carbon catalysts for aqueous and solid-state/flexible zinc-air batteries will be summarized.
+Zinc–air batteries are regarded as promising candidates for next-generation clean and sustainable energy storage devices, due to their low-cost, safety, eco-friendliness, and high specific energy density.
+In zinc–air batteries, the air catalysts accelerate the sluggish oxygen electrocatalysis and largely govern the overall battery performance.
+Among the air catalysts, carbon-based materials have attract great attention, owing to their high conductivity, chemical robustness, porous structure, and tunable composition.
+Herein, this review presents the recent progress in bifunctional heteroatom-doped carbon catalysts for zinc–air batteries, especially for rechargeable and flexible batteries.
+The review will start with a brief introduction of the development, advantages, and types of zinc–air batteries.
+Then, the application of bifunctional heteroatom-doped carbon catalysts for aqueous and solid-state/flexible zinc–air batteries will be summarized.
 In the review, an emphasis is given for the investigations on reaction mechanisms, along with corresponding discussions on the role of non-metal and metal dopants.
 Theoretical predictions will also be discussed to guide the design and fabrication of future bifunctional carbon-based catalysts.
-Finally, a general perspective on the challenges and opportunities for the future innovation of heteroatom doped carbon-based catalysts in zinc-air batteries is presented.
+Finally, a general perspective on the challenges and opportunities for the future innovation of heteroatom-doped carbon-based catalysts for zinc–air batteries is presented.